rahul159meena/Terraform/README.md

 # Variable for VPC
 variable "cidr_block"
 {
-    description = "The CIDR Block for VPC" type        = string
-    default     = "10.0.0.0/16"
+  description = "The CIDR Block for VPC" type        = string default     = "10.0.0.0/16"
 }

 variable "instance_tenancy"
 {
-    description = "A tenancy option for instances launched into the VPC" type        =  string
-    default     = "default"
+  description = "A tenancy option for instances launched into the VPC" type        =  string default     = "default"
 }

 variable "enable_dns_support"
 {
-    description = "A boolean flag to enable/disable DNS support in the VPC" type        = bool
-    default     = true
+  description = "A boolean flag to enable/disable DNS support in the VPC" type        = bool default     = true
 }

 variable "enable_dns_hostnames"
 {
-    description = "A boolean flag to enable/disable DNS hostnames in the VPC" type        = bool
-    default     = true
+  description = "A boolean flag to enable/disable DNS hostnames in the VPC" type        = bool default     = true
 }

-variable "name"
+variable "vpc_name"
 {
-    description = "The name for the VPC" type        = string
+  description = "The name for the VPC" type        = string default     = "cfast-vpc"
-    default     = "da-vpc"
 }

-variable "tags"
+# Variables for Internet Gateway
-{
+variable "igw_name" {
-    description = "A mapping of tags to assign to all resources" type        = map(string)
-    default     = {}
+  description = "The name for the Internet Gateway" type        = string default     = "cfast-IGW"
 }

 #Variables for Security Group